danieljrmay/backdrop-containers/src/development/add-ons/fedora/README.md

 You should be able to access and log in to your new backdrop site via a brower on your host machine by navigating to
 <http://localhost:40080>.
-The default administrator username is
+The default site administrator username is
 `admin` with password `admin_pwd`.

 Once you have finished with your container you can delete it with